Hamz714/High-Frequency-Trading-Smart-Order-Router/README.md

 Second, **`lot_size` is a latency control, not just a rounding parameter, and nothing in the project currently treats it as one.** `W` is `size/lot_size`, so decision cost falls roughly quadratically as the lot gets coarser.
-Re-running the sweep confirms it, and the fitted rate above (0.738 ns per `V·W²/2`, obtained at `lot_size` 27) reproduces at 0.746–0.765 across completely different lot sizes:
+Re-running the size sweep under `--lot-size` confirms it, and the fitted rate above (0.738 ns per `V·W²/2`, obtained at `lot_size` 27) reproduces at 0.746–0.765 across completely different lot sizes:

 | `lot_size` | W at a 10,000-share parent | p50 decision |
 |---:|---:|---:|